Inside Valentino Fall Winter 2026

 - Fur stoles

-Layering plays a crucial role.
+Layering does the heaviest work.
 Lace dresses appear beneath heavy fur coats.
-Tunic silhouettes are paired with unexpected elements such as denim.
+Tunic silhouettes pair with unexpected elements — denim, in one striking instance.

 Key Looks